Skip to main content

 That’s the opposite of victim mentality.
 That’s radical responsibility: not for what was done to Him, but for how He chose to respond.

 Now, don’t get me wrong.
-I’m not saying we should never demand our rights or stay silent in the face of wrongdoing.
+I’m not saying we should never demand our rights or stay silent in the face of shortcomings.
 Absolutely not.
 But there’s a difference between standing for your rights with dignity and sinking into a perpetual tantrum.
 One builds respect.
 The other just embarrasses you in the long run.
 In closed industries, reputations move faster than money

 I’m not talking about vindictiveness here.